Kaitlin Spitz, LMHC

 Questions and Answers

-I would describe my theoretical orientation as relational.
+I would describe my theoretical orientation as relational and attachment based.
 I strongly believe that the client-therapist relationship is an important part of psychotherapy and can help a client understand relationship patterns, personal histories, and ways of relating to the world.
-Cognitive behavioral is a second approach that I use in psychotherapy.
+Once a client feels safe within a therapeutic relationship we are able to explore the emotional experiences of the past and present.
+The cognitive behavioral approach is an important addition to therapy as this helps clients learn skills to manage and change reactions to difficult thoughts and emotions.

 Q: Why did you choose to enter the field of psychology and counselor education?